Monkey Beach is a monkey paradise on Phi Phi Don!

 Amenities

-The infrastructure at Monkey Beach mainly consists of warning signs.
-These signs remind you not to feed the monkeys and to be cautious—they are wild animals and can bite.
-The monkeys are the only real “attraction” here, and while they can be amusing, they can also injure tourists.
+The infrastructure of Monkey Beach consists of warning signs.
+They advise not to feed the monkeys and generally to be wary of them – no matter how you look at it, these are wild animals and they can bite you.
+The monkeys are also the only local attraction that can both entertain and injure tourists.

 Accommodation

-There are no rental houses or hotels at Monkey Beach.
-It’s physically impossible to build even a small hut here, as the narrow strip of sand ends in piles of rock that have tumbled down from the steep cliffs surrounding the cove.
+There are no rental houses or hotels on Monkey Beach.
+It’s physically impossible to build even a flimsy hut here – the strip of sand ends in piles of rock that have crumbled from the steep stone slope encircling the entire bay.

-Below, you’ll find a link to a general list of hotels on Phi Phi Don.
-You can use the map icon to find accommodation options near Monkey Beach.
+Click the link below to be redirected to a general list of hotels on Phi Phi Don but click on the map icon to see accommodation options near Monkey Beach.

 How to Find the Beach

-Then, ask “how much?” and start bargaining—but don’t go overboard.
-350–400 baht is a reasonable price for two or three hours of a boatman’s time to take you to Monkey Beach, wait for you, and bring you back to the Phi Phi Don isthmus.
+After that add “how much” and start haggling but don’t go overboard.
+350-400 baht is quite a reasonable price for two-three hours of the boatman’s work who will take you to Monkey Beach wait for you there and return you to the Phi Phi Don isthmus.